 9. Ashtalakshmi Temple

 Situated by the Elliot Beach, Ashtalakshmi Temple is a religious wonder and undoubtedly one of the most beautiful temples in Chennai.
 The uniqueness of the temple is that, it is dedicated to Goddess Laxmi and her eight forms, each representing success, offspring, prosperity, wealth, courage, bravery, food and knowledge.
-This is one of most artistically designed temples with four floors, marvellous structures, pillars and intricate roof design.
+This is one of most artistically designed temples to visit in Chennai with four floors, marvellous structures, pillars and intricate roof design.

 The shrines of Aadilakshmi, Dharyalakshmi and Dhaanyalakshmi rests on first floor, while Goddess Mahalakshmi and Maha Vishnu on the second.
 Third floor houses Santha Lakshmi, Vijaya Lakshmi and Gajalakshmi and Dhanalakshmi is worshipped on the fourth floor.